 Hepatitis C is common among people living with HIV.
 In the United States, 20 percent to 30 percent of people living with HIV are coinfected with HCV.
 This means that about 225,000 to 330,000 people in the United States are living with both viruses.

 Hepatitis C is blood-borne.
 To cause a new infection, HCV must pass from the blood of an infected person into the blood of an uninfected (susceptible) person.
 In other words, HCV is most easily spread through direct blood-to-blood contact.
-Injection drug users (IDUs) who have shared needles or other injection equipment, including cookers, cotton and measuring syringes, are at the highest risk of being infected with HCV—between 50 percent and 90 percent of people who got HIV from injecting drugs are also infected with HCV.
+People who inject drugs who have shared needles or other injection equipment, including cookers, cotton and measuring syringes, are at the highest risk of being infected with HCV—between 50 percent and 90 percent of people who got HIV from injecting drugs are also infected with HCV.
 This is because both viruses can be spread easily through blood and blood products.

 While sexual transmission of HCV is relatively rare, being HIV positive appears to increase the risk for acquiring hepatitis C sexually.
-During the past decade, outbreaks of sexually transmitted hepatitis C have been reported among HIV-positive men who have sex with men (MSM) in Australia, Belgium, Canada, France, Germany, the Netherlands, Spain, the United Kingdom and the United States.
+During the past decade, outbreaks of sexually transmitted hepatitis C have been reported among HIV-positive gay, bisexual, and other men who have sex with men (MSM).

 Researchers have found some common risks—along with HIV itself—that are associated with these sexually transmitted outbreaks, such as: